What Yellowstone Looks Like in Every Season (With Pictures)

 Grand Prismatic Spring

-The Grand Prismatic Spring is generally not accessible during winter (unless you snowshoe or cross-country ski the Fairy Falls Trail).
-Here is a picture of the nearby Sapphire Pool in Biscuit Basin.
+The Grand Prismatic Spring is generally not accessible during winter (unless you snowshoe or cross-country ski).
+Here’s the nearby Sapphire Pool in Biscuit Basin.

 Hayden Valley